serayuzgur/crates/README.md

 ## Show Your Support

-If you find Crates valuable and want to support its development, please consider becoming a Patron on [Patreon](https://www.patreon.com/bePatron?u=11468905).
+If you find Crates valuable and want to support its development, please consider becoming a Patron on [Patreon](https://www.patreon.com/bePatron?u=11468905) or a GitHub Sponsor on [GitHub](https://github.com/sponsors/serayuzgur).
 Your contribution will enable us to continue improving Crates and providing priority support to our patrons.

 ---